votth/code_journey/Cpluslus/note_cpp.md

 # Declaring and Using
 `type variable_name[size]`
 - Indexing starts from 0 to 'size-1'
+# Size of an array: std::size(arr)
+- size is fixed
+# Bound of an array
 - !!
 "Out of bounds" error

 # Write data from arrays
 ``` cpp